wso2/docs-is/en/docs/guides/adaptive-auth/adaptive-auth-with-function-lib-sample.md

-# Adaptive Authentication Using Function Library
+# Adaptive authentication using function library

 This page guides you through configuring adaptive authentication using the function library for a sample web application.